Materials-Consortia/OPTIMADE/optimade.rst

   - **Query**: MUST be a queryable property.
     However, support for filters using partial string matching with this property is OPTIONAL (i.e., BEGINS WITH, ENDS WITH, and CONTAINS).
-    Intricate querying on formula components are instead recommended to be formulated using set-type filter operators on the multi valued :property:`elements` and :property:`elements_proportions` properties.
+    Intricate querying on formula components are instead recommended to be formulated using set-type filter operators on the multi valued :property:`elements` and :property:`elements_ratios` properties.
   - Element names MUST have proper capitalization (e.g., :val:`"Si"`, not :VAL:`"SI"` for "silicon").
   - Elements MUST be placed in alphabetical order, followed by their integer chemical proportion number.
   - For structures with no partial occupation, the chemical proportion numbers are the smallest integers for which the chemical proportion is exactly correct.